 Credit Card Interest Rates

 While it is recommended that you only use your credit card if you have the sufficient funds to pay off the debt accumulated, many people fall behind on payment.
 The amount of money they owe starts to snowball, due to 1) continual usage of the card with insufficient funds and 2) interest.
 Credit cards come with a fairly high interest rate, which can be averaged according to card type.
-Currently all fixed-rate credit cards are at an average APR of 13.02%, whereas the average for variable-rate credit cards are at an average of 15.16%.
+Currently, the average credit card APR is 20.35%.

 Those who acquire credit card debt and are only able to afford the minimum payments end up having to pay off their debt over a long period of time, made longer by their interest adding more to their debt every month.